The Incyte Ingenuity Awards in GVHDTM

 Icon of the number 2Round two

-Applicants who progress to round two will be asked to complete an additional form, further detailing their proposal, as well as specific questions from the judging panel via email that address:
+In progress: Selected applicants will be asked to complete an additional application, further detailing their proposal and answering specific questions posed by the judging panel via email, that addresses:

-• Realistic budget breakdown and timeline of milestones to execute initiative within one year of selection
+• Timeline of milestones to execute initiative within one year of selection

 • Measurable elements and anticipated outcomes that will define success and demonstrate impact